alexiss03/openssl-demo/README.md

 ## Operating System

 Theoretically, this script should run when the requirements for Python version and Openssl version are met.
-But to set the record, this script was run on ```macOS 10.12```.
+But to set the record, this script runs perfectly on ```macOS 10.12```.

 ## Running the script